axelarnetwork/axelar-examples/examples/evm/its-mint-burn-from/README.md

 ## Example

-This example deploys the custom token on a local network, registers it with the Interchain Token Service and sends 1234 of said token from Fantom to Avalanche.
+This example deploys the custom token  on a local network, registers it with the Interchain Token Service using a `MINT_BURN_FROM` token manager type and sends 1234 of said token from Fantom to Avalanche.

 ```bash
 npm run deploy evm/its-mint-burn-from local